uhasker/getting-things-done-in-next-js/src/chapter1/07-basic-datastructures.md

 Task 3
 ```

-As we already mentioned, you can use a `for..of` loop to iterate over a string:
+As we already mentioned, you can use a `for..of` loop to iterate over a string as well:

 ```js
 const str = 'Task';